airalab/otaberu/README.md

 ### Libp2p messaging

-If sending some text messages is more than enough for your group of devices, you could use internal massages of agent based on libp2p messaging.
+Agents can exchange data using libp2p messaging protocol.
+Therefore, you won't need to worry about addressing between your robots.
 To use it, you'll need a robot group config like in previous section.

 To send message, send JSON `{"action": "/send_message", "content": "TEXT_OF_MESSAGE"}` to  `merklebot.socket`